Franz Sigel: American Civil War

 In early 1862, Sigel was given command of two divisions of the Army of the Southwest under Samuel R. Curtis.
 The army moved through Springfield into Arkansas, and met Confederate troops under Maj.
 Gen. Earl Van Dorn in the Battle of Pea Ridge on 8-9 March.
 Sigel's finest performance was in this battle.
 His troops fought well, and on 9 March he personally directed the Union artillery in the attack which routed the Confederates.

 Sigel was promoted to major general on 21 March 1862.
 He served as a division commander in the Shenandoah Valley and fought unsuccessfully against Maj.
 Gen. Thomas J. "Stonewall" Jackson, who outwitted and defeated the larger Union force in a number of small engagements.
 He commanded the I Corps in Maj.
 Gen. John Pope's Army of Virginia at the Second Battle of Bull Run, another Union defeat, where he was wounded in the hand.

 Over the winter of 1862–63, Sigel commanded the XI Corps, consisting primarily of German immigrant soldiers, in the Army of the Potomac.
 When Ambrose Burnside assumed command of the Army of the Potomac, he instituted 'grand divisions', consisting of two corps each; Sigel assumed command of the Reserve Grand Division, consisting of the XI and XII Corps.
 The Reserve Grand Division saw no action; it stayed in reserve during the Battle of Fredericksburg.
 After the battle, and the dissolution of the grand divisions, Sigel returned to command of the XI Corps.
 He had developed a reputation as an inept general, but his ability to recruit and motivate German immigrants kept him employed in a politically sensitive position.
-Many of these soldiers could speak little English beyond "I'm going to fight mit Sigel", which was their proud slogan and which became one of the favorite songs of the war.
+Many of these soldiers could speak little English beyond "I'm going to fight mit Sigel", which was their proud slogan and the song I Goes to Fight mit Sigel was written.